International Student FAQs

 Applicants and their parent(s)/guardian(s) are required to visit Santa Catalina for an interview (parent/guardian and student), a class visit, all-school assembly, and a campus tour (includes dormitories).
 Visiting campus and meeting the people who will be teaching and caring for your daughter/student is an important part of making an informed decision about her high school choice.
 Schedule your visit today.

 Priority consideration for admission to Santa Catalina School is given to applicants and families who have visited.
 We do not conduct phone interviews.
 Skype interviews will be considered on a case by case basis once an application is complete and prior to a scheduled campus visit.
-The Admission Office will need at a minimum of two weeks notice prior to the February 1 application deadline in order to accommodate a request.
+The Admission Office will need at least two weeks notice prior to the February 1 application deadline in order to accommodate a request.